mnielsen/notes-on-writing/notes_on_writing.md

 # Structure

-**Is scientific publishing about to be disrupted:** The opening four paragraphs of this essay: (1) On Kongo Gumi, a 1400 year old company that has just gone bankrupt; (2) Why do big companies fails?; (3) The standard explanations: stupidity or malevolence; (4) My essay: proposes a different (and scarier) explanation, and explains how it relates to scientific publishing.
+**Is scientific publishing about to be disrupted:** This is an essay I wrote in 2009.
+In outline, the opening four paragraphs of this essay do the following: (1) tells the story of Kongo Gumi, a 1400 year old company that had gone bankrupt shortly before I wrote the essay; (2) poses the question: "Why do big companies fail?", with several examples; (3) recaps the standard explanations: stupidity or malevolence; (4) explains what my essay does: proposes a different (and scarier) explanation, and explains how it relates to scientific publishing.

-This structure tells a micro-story that leads one to ask a big, broad question.
-It then explains the standard answer to that question, and how the essay will differ.
+Abstracting further, this structure tells a micro-story that leads one to ask a big, broad question.
+It then explains the standard answer to that question, and that the point of the essay is to offer an alternate answer, and to illustrate it by an application.
 It's likely a good opening structure whenever you're dealing with a big question with a standard answer and your point is to explain an alternate answer.

 # On Classic Style